teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Day Dreaming
+"Seize the moment" -An Idiom according to a Google search.

+I like to think we are all writers.
+We want to live, follow, or be apart of something that we find interesting.
+My story has been part-time trading and school.
+It gives me hope.
+Hope that one day I can retire in a cabin in the woods with two dogs that are built to run fast just like myself.
+Near this cabin I'm hoping there is a lake, a boat even, and a nice truck I can drive around.
+Oh yeah, and I can't forget the camper that I can pull around so that I can explore the world.

+Will my dreams come true?
+Doesn't really matter.
+All that matters is that I have the ability to fantasize about it.
+Most of the time when things don't go according to my plan, it turns out to be even better than I'd imagined.
+It's the story in my head that matters.
+The peace, quiet, and adventure that comes with the dream.

 ## Hackers
 "There is no patch for stupidity." -Kevin Mitnick

 Whenever I was in college, I read a book called "Ghost in the Wires" by Kevin Mitnick.
 Little did I know this would put a seed in my head of the power of curiousity and computers.
 As I have been working through more courses at Georgia Tech (OMSCS), I keep finding myself signing up for Cyber Security courses.
 Network Security, Information Security, and soon to come the Security Labs.
 Each project offered from these courses are extremely entertaining.
-I would be very intersted in transitioning my career into Cyber Security.
-It has even inspired the thought of my next tattoo.

-Still undecided but this is what I have so far (IYKYK):
+Potential Tattoo Idea (IYKYK):

 0x000049662049
 0x20746f6c6420